skeoop/skeoop.github.io/javafx/WorkerThreads.md

 * How can you monitor the worker's progress?
 * How do you get and display the result?
 * How can the worker notify the UI thread of events?
-* How can tje application cancel the worker thread?
+* How can the application cancel the worker thread?

 GUI frameworks provide classes for worker threads.
 These classes manage communication between background threads and the UI or "Application" thread.